Department of Foreign Affairs and Trade (Australia): Secretary of the Department

 DFAT is administered by a senior executive, comprising a secretary and five deputy secretaries.
 On the recommendation of the Prime Minister, the Governor-General has appointed the following individuals as Secretary to the department:

 Structure

 The department is responsible to the Minister for Foreign Affairs, the Minister for Trade, Tourism and Investment, the Minister for International Development and the Pacific, and the Assistant Minister for Trade, Tourism and Investment.

-The department has around 3,300 employees, of whom 1,300 are foreign staff employed by missions directly, and 1,500 are Australian employees based in Australia, and some 500 are diplomats serving overseas.
+As of June 2023, 3,881 Australian Public Service (APS) staff worked for DFAT in Australia and 959 worked in the overseas network.
+Additionally, DFAT employed 2,267 locally engaged staff (LES) in the overseas network.
+LES are citizens of the country in which the relevant DFAT Post is located, providing invaluable administrative and policy support to Australian officers whilst they conduct their overseas duties.

 Departmental structure

+The department is structured into seven groups, each led by a deputy secretary.